Public Accounting (MLY302) Course Detail

 • Provides information about Turkish Public Accounting System.

-Course Content Definition, scope, development process and legal basis of state account; administrative structuring, accounts used in government accounting; collection and payment; reporting operations; problems in public accounting and proposal of solution; State Procurement Law and its functioning.
+Course Content Definition, scope, development process and legal bases of government accounting; administrative structuring; accounts used in government accounting; collection and payment; reporting transactions; problems and solutions in government accounting; State Procurement Law and its functioning.

 Weekly Subjects and Releated Preparation Studies